 So if all concentrations converge to $x$, we get $$1\times 1 + \dots + 80\times 80 = (1 + \dots + 80)\times x$$ giving $x = 161/3$.
 (Luckily, we don't have to prove that the numbers converge here.)

-I wrote this explanation in my (now defunct) blog in 2008.
+I wrote this explanation in my (now defunct) blog in 2008 and also in my college essay.
 The illustrations above were salvaged from my old CD-R, but the original text was lost.